 All instructors are expected to meet their classes as scheduled.
-When they must be absent during one or more scheduled classes, they should arrange for a qualified substitute and inform the appropriate Associate Vice Chancellor in advance of their absence and who will be temporarily responsible for the class.
-The appropriate Associate Vice Chancellor or lead faculty will assist adjunct faculty in the identification of appropriate substitutes, if necessary.
-Instructors should not expect the Associate Vice Chancellor or lead faculty to serve as their substitutes.
+When they must be absent during one or more scheduled classes, they should inform the appropriate Dean in advance of their absence, arranging for a qualified substitute who will be temporarily responsible for the class or publishing a lesson for students in Canvas to be completed in lieu of the class meeting.
+The appropriate Dean or lead faculty will assist adjunct faculty in the identification of appropriate substitutes, if necessary.
+Instructors should not expect the Dean or lead faculty to serve as their substitutes.